The GFA Monitor

 Priorities

-With this report, Global Fashion Agenda hopes to mobilise and inspire fashion leaders to make bold commitments and take decisive action on the five priorities to build a better future for their brands, their value chain partners, garment workers, and the planet.
+With this report, Global Fashion Agenda hopes to mobilise and inspire fashion companies to make bold commitments and take decisive action on the five priorities to build a better future for all actors across the value chain, and the planet.

 • Respectful and Secure Work Environments